-- 6.1 The person responsible for handling complaints and deciding on the measures to be taken to deal with them shall have appropriate training and/or experience in the specific features of the quality control of Phytopharmaceuticals. - 6.2 There are basically two types of complaint, product quality complaints and adverse reactions/events. - 6.3 The first type of complaint may be caused by problems such as faulty manufacture, product defects or deterioration as well as, particular to Phytopharmaceuticals, adulteration of the plant material.
-These complaints shall be recorded in detail and the causes thoroughly investigated (e.g. by comparison with the reference samples kept from the same batch).
-There shall also be written procedures to describe the action to be taken.

-- 6.4 To address the second type of complaint, reports of any adverse reaction/event shall be entered in a separate register.
-An investigation shall be conducted to find out whether the adverse reaction/event is due to a quality problem and whether such reactions/events have already been reported in the literature or whether it is a new observation.
-In either case, complaint records shall be reviewed regularly to detect any specific or recurring problems requiring special attention and possible recall of marketed products. - 6.5 The licensing authority shall be kept informed of any complaints leading to a recall or restriction on supply and the records shall be available for inspection.
+- 6.1.
+The person responsible for handling complaints and deciding on the measures to be taken to deal with them shall have appropriate training or experience in the specific features of the quality control of Phytopharmaceuticals. - 6.2.
+There are basically two types of complaints, product quality complaints and adverse reactions or events. - 6.3.
+The first type of complaint may be caused by problems such as faulty manufacture, product defects or deterioration, particular to Phytopharmaceuticals, adulteration of the plant material.
+These complaints shall be recorded in detail and the causes thoroughly investigated (e.g., by comparison with the reference samples kept from the same batch).
+There shall also be written procedures to describe the action to be taken. - 6.4.
+To address the second type of complaint, reports of any adverse reaction or event shall be entered in a separate register.
+An investigation shall be conducted to find out whether the adverse reaction or event is due to quality problem and whether such reactions or events have already been reported in the literature or whether it is a new observation.
+In either case, complaint records shall be reviewed regularly to detect any specific or recurring problems requiring special attention and possible recall of marketed products. - 6.5.
+The licensing authority shall be kept informed of any complaints leading to a recall or restriction on supply and the records shall be made available for inspection. - 7.
+Product recalls:-In case of quality failures or serious adverse events of life threatening situations, the products shall be recalled in prompt and effective manner up to the retailers' level.
+There shall be a SOP for storage of recalled Phytopharmaceuticals in a secure segregated area.

-7. Product recalls

-7.1 In case of quality failures or serious adverse events of life threatening situations the products shall be recalled in prompt and effective manner up to the retailers' levels.
-There shall be a Standard Operating Procedure (SOP) for storage of recalled Phytopharmaceuticals in a secure segregated area.

-8. Contract production and analysis
+8. Contract production and analysis:-

-- 8.1 The contract partner shall have adequate premises and equipment for the production of Phytopharmaceuticals according to GMP.
-Validated methods shall be applied for cleaning the equipment and premises carefully before using them to produce different plant medicinal, food or cosmetic products.
-In the case of raw materials used for producing food, it is realistic to require manufacturing departments to be separated from those where the plant raw material will be cut or powdered for use in the preparation of drugs. - 8.2 Technical aspects of the contract shall be drawn up by competent persons suitably knowledgeable on the specific characteristics of Phytopharmaceuticals, including their production and quality control testing.
+- 8.1.
+The contract partner shall have adequate premises and equipment for the production of Phytopharmaceuticals according to GMP.
+Validated methods shall be applied for cleaning the equipment and premises carefully before using them to produce different products.
+In the case of raw materials used for producing food, it is realistic to require manufacturing departments to be separated from those where the plant raw material will be cut or powdered for use in the preparation of drugs. - 8.2.
+Technical aspects of the contract shall be drawn up by the competent persons suitably knowledgeable on the specific characteristics of Phytopharmaceuticals, including their production and quality control testing. - 9.
+Self-inspection:-At least one member of the self-inspection team shall possess a thorough knowledge of Phytopharmaceuticals.

-9. Self-inspection

-9.1 At least one member of the self-inspection team shall possess a thorough knowledge of Phytopharmaceuticals.

-- 10.1 The release of phytopharmaceuticals shall be authorized by a person who has been trained in the specific features of the processing and quality control of plant materials, plant preparations and finished herbal products. - 10.2 Personnel dealing with the production and quality control of Phytopharmaceuticals shall have adequate qualification and training in the specific issues relevant to Phytopharmaceuticals.
+10.1.
+The release of phytopharmaceuticals shall be authorised by a person who has been trained in the specific features of the processing and quality control of plant materials, plant preparations and finished phytopharmaceutical products.

+10.2.
+Personnel dealing with the production and quality control of Phytopharmaceuticals shall have adequate qualifications and training in the specific issues relevant to Phytopharmaceuticals.

-11. Training
+11. Training:-

-- 11.1 The personnel shall have adequate training in appropriate fields such as pharmaceutical technology, taxonomic botany, phytochemistry, pharmacognosy, hygiene, microbiology and related subjects (such as traditional use of Phytopharmaceuticals). - 11.2 Training records shall be maintained and periodic assessments of the effectiveness of training programmes shall be made.
+- 11.1.
+The personnel shall have adequate training in appropriate fields such as pharmaceutical technology, taxonomic botany, phytochemistry, pharmacognosy, hygiene, microbiology and related subjects (such as traditional use of Phytopharmaceuticals). - 11.2.
+Training records shall be maintained and periodic assessments of the effectiveness of training programmes shall be made.

-12. Personal hygiene
+12. Personal hygiene:-